nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerBatch.rst

 It works the same as for a normal Nablarch batch project.
 If the startup is successful, a log similar to :ref:`Launching the resident batch application <firstStepBatchExecResidentBatch>` will be output to the console.
-It will go into standby mode just like a normal Nablarch batch project, so force quit it with CTRL+C after confirming.
+It will go into standby mode just like a normal Nablarch batch project, so force quit it with ctrl+c after confirming.

 Supplementary notes
 --------------------